 McLean - Stanford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of McLean - Stanford citizens is substantially higher than the typical US community, as 29.35% of adults in McLean - Stanford have at least a bachelor's degree.
+In terms of college education, McLean - Stanford is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 29.35% of adults in McLean - Stanford have a college degree.

 The people who call McLean - Stanford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McLean - Stanford residents report their race to be White, followed by Asian.
 Important ancestries of people in McLean - Stanford include German, Irish, English, Polish, and Italian.